antono2/vlang.kak/README.md

 ## Code Completion
 Although this is completely separate from vlang.kak, I can still tell you how to set it up. *Who could stop me?*
-*Nobody can stop you with all that raw code editing power at your fingertips!*
+*Nobody can stop you with all that raw code editing power at your fingertips!*</br>
 **Note**: VLS is early software.

-The goal is to get [vlang vls](https://github.com/vlang/vls) to work with Kakoune's [kak-lsp](https://github.com/mawww/kakoune-lsp#installation) and get this [full list of capabilities](https://github.com/vlang/vls/blob/master/CAPABILITIES.md).
+The goal is to get [vlang vls](https://github.com/vlang/vls) to work with Kakoune's [kak-lsp](https://github.com/mawww/kakoune-lsp#installation) and get this [full list of capabilities](https://github.com/vlang/vls/blob/master/CAPABILITIES.md).</br>
 Install `kak-lsp` -> put it in `kakrc` -> install `vls` -> configure `kak-lsp` -> configure key mappings

 First install the [Kakoune language server protocol](https://github.com/mawww/kakoune-lsp#installation).